USS Hyman G. Rickover (SSN 795) Commissioning Committee

 Rickover Interview

-Me and the Admiral
+Me and The Admiral

 Recollection from Charlie Nesbitt